nbaharz/Diabetes-prediction-with-Matlab/README.md

 # Diabetes-prediction-with-Matlab
 In this project, the aim is to predict whether the patient has diabetes or not according to features like Glucose level, Insulin, Age, BMI.
 Pima Indians Diabetes Database is used as dataset (kaggle.com).
-Gaussian Naive Bayes method is coded from scratch on MATLAB to predict diabetese, the error of these classification method is determined, and normal distribution of features are demonstrated.
+Gaussian Naive Bayes method is coded from scratch on MATLAB to predict diabetes, the error of these classification method is determined, and distribution of features are demonstrated.